-Could this be one of the nicest ORIGINAL 1960 Mercury Monterey 2-door Hardtops left in existence.
-With only 15,000 miles on the clock you know you have something special.
-Cars like this just don't turn up very often.
+Could this be one of the nicest ORIGINAL 1960 Mercury Monterey 2-door Hardtops left in existence?
+With only 15,000 miles on the odometer you know you have something special.
+Cars like this just don’t turn up very often.
 Think about it.
-That's 15,000 miles in FIFTY-FIVE YEARS!
+That’s 15,000 miles in FIFTY-FIVE YEARS!
 So, just under 300 miles per year.

 What we see here is the original Polynesian Beige factory paint (code N).
 Those wheel covers are original factory too.